rubenwardy/minetest_modding_book/_en/items/creating_textures.md

 The pencil tool is available in most editors.
 When set to its lowest size, it allows you to edit one pixel at a time without changing any other parts of the image.
-By manipulating the pixels one at a time, you create clear and sharp textures without unnecessary blurring.
+By manipulating the pixels one at a time, you create clear and sharp textures without unintended blurring.
 It also gives you a high level of precision and control.

 ### Tiling